A calibrated sensitivity analysis for matched observational studies with application to the effect of second-hand smoke exposure on blood lead levels in U.S. children: Introduction

 The above analysis suggests evidence for a causal relationship between second-hand smoke and higher blood lead levels in children; however, the analysis relies on assuming ``no unmeasured confounding'', a rather questionable assumption.
-Although we have put subjects with similar observed covariates in the same matched set, we are concerned that some unmeasured confounder that we have not matched upon, say some aspect of the socioeconomic status or a genetic variant, might be associated with the cotinine level and the blood lead level, and therefore induce a spurious causal relationship.
-One potential unmeasured confounder we are concerned about is whether the child attends a public or private school.
-Attendance of private versus public school may reflect some unmeasured aspects of socioeconomic status of the child and be associated with the cotinine level.
-Private versus public school could also be associated with the outcome of blood lead level because public schools may tend to be older buildings and one hazard source of lead exposure for US children is lead-based paint which was commonly used in older buildings (\citealp{AAP2005lead}).
+Although we have put subjects with similar observed covariates in the same matched sets, we are concerned that some unmeasured confounder that we have not matched upon, say some aspect of the socioeconomic status or a genetic variant, might be associated with the cotinine level and the blood lead level, and induce a spurious causal relationship.
+For instance, one potential unmeasured confounder we are concerned about is whether the child attends a public or private school.
+Public versus private school could be associated with cotinine exposure because (i) adjusting for reference adult's education and poverty income ratio does not fully adjust for the child's socioeconomic status; consequently, private versus public school may capture residual socioeconomic status of the child after adjusting for reference adult's education and poverty income ratio, and be associated with cotinine level; and (ii) it is conceivable that students attending public schools are at higher risk of cotinine exposure because there are on average more smokers at public schools.
+Private versus public school could be associated with the potential outcomes for blood lead level because public schools tend to have older buildings and one leading hazard source of lead exposure for US children is lead-based paint which was commonly used in older buildings (\citealp{AAP2005lead}).